 - 1.5 gallons water for blanching the ferns

 - Bring the 1.5 gallons of water to a rolling boil.
 Add the fiddlehead ferns to the pot, then cook for exactly 1.5 minutes (90 seconds) covering the pot to increase the heat, stirring the fiddles occasionally to ensure even blanching.
-Immediately remove the fiddleheads to cold water to stop their cooking.
+Immediately remove the fiddleheads to drain and stop their cooking.